Limericks, Rated G

 Behind the ornately carved door,

-Lay yak-hair rugs on a dirt floor,
+Yak-hair rugs lay on the dirt floor,

 Yet the structure is clean,